 I have the best job in the world–-full time spiritual director, educator and writer.
 After a career as a radio news journalist, I switched gears and headed for seminary, graduating from San Francisco Theological Seminary (M.Div. and Diploma in the Art of Spiritual Direction) in 2000.
 Since then, I have been working as a spiritual director for individuals and groups, serving as a discernment facilitator, leading workshops and keynoting conferences on various aspects of contemplative Christian spirituality.

 In 2006 I began working as the Director of the Hesychia School of Spiritual Direction, a formation program for spiritual directors, located at the Redemptorist Renewal Center at Picture Rocks.
-I also work as a vocational discernment facilitator with young adult mission volunteers for the Presbyterian Church (USA) nationally and locally for the Tucson Borderlands.
+I also spent 10 years working as a vocational discernment facilitator with young adult mission volunteers for the Presbyterian Church (USA) nationally and for the Tucson Borderlands.

 I absolutely love to write.
 Check out my Patheos blog, Spiritual Direction 101: How to Listen to God, Every Day and my tiny blog Pocket Spiritual Director for more on spiritual direction.
 If you need a prayer handbook, you might enjoy my book, 50 Ways to Pray: Practices from Many Traditions and Times (Abingdon Press, 2006).
 I also co-wrote Meeting God in Virtual Reality: Using Spiritual Practices with Media (Abingdon Press, 2004) and Watching What We Watch: Prime-Time Television Through the Lens of Faith (Geneva Press, 2001).
 My articles and essays have appeared on Beliefnet.com, in Spirituality & Health magazine and Publishers Weekly.